IBM/blockchain-network-on-kubernetes/README.md

 # Steps

 Follow these steps to setup and run this code pattern.
+To do hyperledger fabric network setup run the script provided.
+./setup_blockchainnetwork.sh

 # Troubleshooting